 8. Explain whether the screening report has changed from the one submitted together with the application form.
-The screening report must be attached as Appendix I. The screening report has not changed
+The screening report must be attached as Appendix I.

+The screening report has not changed.

 9. Explain how the proposed development will optimise vacant land available within an urban area.

 The property is not with an urban area.

 10. Explain how the proposed development will optimise the use of existing resources and infrastructure.

 This section is taken from the Civil Engineering Services Overview Report, Appendix G6.

 Water - A 50mm diameter water connection exists on the northeast corner of the site.
-This connection will be more than adequate to service the proposed development.
+Based on feedback from GLS Consulting, it appears that the existing capacity is sufficient to meet the site's domestic needs.
+However, GLS recommends long-term upgrades to connect the surrounding municipal infrastructure to a more suitable reservoir.
 The water line will be surface laid in flexi-hose pipe as per engineer specification to minimise disturbance.
 Water will be supplemented with rainwater harvesting.